Approved on

 Other Information on the KY Medical Marijuana License Process

-All information relating to a medical marijuana program in Kentucky is open to interpretation.
-Existing details are NOT set in stone.
-Nonetheless, we tried to glean additional information from what we currently know.
+It is important to note that all information relating to a medical marijuana program in Kentucky is open to interpretation.
+Not many details are set in stone, so much of what you read is subject to change.

 What Types of Cannabis Can I Purchase in KY?

-How to Get a Medical Marijuana Card in KY Online
+Can I Get a Medical Marijuana Card in KY Online?

 Can I Register My Child for Medical Marijuana in KY?